 Danny Phantom “Phantom Planet” (2007).
 Animated TV series [S3, Ep 12–13].
 A haunt of ghosts make the Earth intangible so that an Ectoranium asteroid can pass right through.

 Deadly Skies (2006).
+See also Force of Impact (2006) aka Ultimate Limit (2006).
 TV movie.
-An astronomer tracks a number of meteoroid strikes to an asteroid the size of Texas which has been knocked onto a collision course with Earth by another rogue asteroid.
+An astronomer tracks a number of meteoroid impacts to an asteroid the size of Texas.
+But it’s the unseen rogue asteroid that struck it which is the main threat.
 An ex-Air Force Major resurrects an aborted secret ground-based laser weapon to deflect it.